ncapps/head-first-design-patterns-javascript/README.md

 - An Adapter changes an interface into one a client expects
 - A facade decouples a client from a complex subsystem
 - An Adapter wraps an object to change its interface, a Decorator wraps an object to add new behaviors and responsibilities, and a Facade wraps a set of objects to simplify

+## Template Method Summary

+- Template Method defines the steps of an algorithm, deferring to subclasses for the implementation of those steps
+- Template method's absctract class my define concrete methods, abstract methods, and hooks
+- Abstract methods are implmented by subclasses
+- Hooks are methods that do nothing or default behavior in the abstract class, but may be overridden in the subclass
+- The Hollywod Principle guides us to put decision making in high-level modules that can decide how and when to call low-level modules
+- Template Method encapsulates algorithms by inheritance, Strategy pattern encapsulates algorithms by composition
+- Factory Method is a specialization of Template Method